cta-wave/dpc-test-suite/README.md

 # dpc-test-suite
-This repository hosts the GH page of the Device Playback Capabilities Test Suite Landing Page
+This repository hosts the landing page of the Device Playback Capabilities Test Suite: https://cta-wave.github.io/dpc-test-suite/